-We depart the cool climate of the highlands and descend through beautiful scenery to the seaside capital of Padang.
 From here we fly to Jakarta, Java as we temporarily leave Sumatra, returning the next day.
 We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside lodge in Carita.

 Day 14: Speedboat to Krakatoa, hike to viewpoint, drive to Lampung